Skip to main content

 Long nameShort nameNotes

-Chef::Provider::Service::AixserviceThe provider that is used with the AIX platforms.
+Chef::Provider::Service::AixserviceThe provider that's used with the AIX platforms.
 Use the service short name to start, stop, and restart services with System Resource Controller (SRC).

-Chef::Provider::Service::AixInitserviceThe provider that is used to manage BSD-based init services on AIX.
+Chef::Provider::Service::AixInitserviceThe provider that's used to manage BSD-based init services on AIX.

 Enable a service on AIX using the mkitab command

-The service resource does not support using the :enable and :disable actions with resources that are managed using System Resource Controller (SRC).
+The service resource doesn’t support using the :enable and :disable actions with resources that are managed using System Resource Controller (SRC).
 This is because System Resource Controller (SRC) does not have a standard mechanism for enabling and disabling services on system boot.

 One approach for enabling or disabling services that are managed by System Resource Controller (SRC) is to use the execute resource to invoke mkitab, and then use that command to enable or disable the service.